 The frequent use of power tools such as saws, nail guns, and other bladed objects make cutting accidents a very common form of construction site injury.
 Although improper handling of equipment is one of the primary causes of cutting accidents, these types of accidents can also occur because a product was defective.
 In such cases, the manufacturer of the tool can be held liable for injuries resulting from the use of the object.

 PREVENTING CONSTRUCTION ACCIDENTS

-Despite the risk that construction sites impose, certain precautions may reduce the risk of a construction accident occurring.
-Most importantly, you should always adhere to safety procedures and protocols.
-Individual property managers and contractors must ensure they are complying with laws and regulations.
-These regulations are implemented by the U.S. Department of Labor Occupational Safety & Health Administration (OSHA).
-Following the safety steps and maintaining vigilance while working at a construction site can help prevent the risk of accidents.
+Certain precautions may reduce the risk of a construction accident.
+Most importantly, you should always adhere to safety procedures and protocols, and individual property managers and contractors must ensure they are complying with laws and regulations.
+The U.S. Department of Labor implements construction site regulations under Occupational Safety & Health Administration (OSHA).
 Some of these regulations include: